Bealls (Florida-based department store): Bealls (formerly Bealls Outlet)

+In April 2023, it was announced that Bealls Outlet & Burkes Outlet would both be rebranded to "bealls" and that Bealls (in Florida) would be renamed to Bealls Florida.

 Home Centric

 The Home Centric brand of stores began as a store within a store test concept in select Burkes Outlet and Bealls Outlet stores.
 The first stand-alone Home Centric store opened in May 2018 in Cary, NC focusing on discount home furnishings and home decor.
 Home Centric is dedicated to bringing its customers "inspired living for less" maintaining the focus on discounted pricing established by the Burkes Outlet and Bealls Outlet brands.

 Community

 Following the sale of the old downtown store, the proceeds were used to establish a charitable foundation named for the founder.
 Since then the foundation has provided scholarships to over 600 employees and their dependents.
 Bealls is a longtime contributor to the United Way and to agencies that help young people and education.
 In celebration of its centennial year, company outreach assisted Habitat for Humanity and the American Cancer Society; Bealls also sponsors Take Stock in Children, helping to mentor at-risk children throughout Florida.